Noah Weinberg

 Yisrael Noah Weinberg (ישראל נח וינברג; February 16, 1930 - February 5, 2009) was an Orthodox rabbi and the founder of Aish HaTorah.

 Early life

 Noah Weinberg was born on the Lower East Side of New York City.
-His father, Yitzchak Mattisyahu Weinberg was a Slonimer Hasid, and a grandson of the first Slonimer Rebbe, Avrohom Weinberg.
-His mother, Hinda, was a direct descendant of Jacob ben Jacob Moses of Lissa.
+His father, Yitzchak Mattisyahu Weinberg was a Slonimer Hasid, and a grandson of Avraham Weinberg (first Slonimer rebbe).
 Weinberg studied at Yeshiva Rabbi Chaim Berlin in Brooklyn and at Yeshivas Ner Yisroel in Baltimore, where he received his semikhah (rabbinic ordination).
 He completed his undergraduate studies at Johns Hopkins University and his post-graduate studies at Loyola Graduate School.

-Career

-In 1953, Weinberg traveled to Israel to consult with the Chazon Ish regarding the response needed to counter the threat of assimilation in the Jewish world.
-However, the Chazon Ish died while Weinberg was en route to Israel.

-As part of his job working as a salesman for his brother's company, Weinberg traveled to many small cities in the United States.
-During these trips, he encountered Jews of all kinds who were distant from their heritage.